Noshin26/ASTR5470_final_project/README.md

 1. Clone the repository or download the `gaussian_fit_mcmc.py` file.
 2. Navigate to the directory containing `gaussian_fit_mcmc.py`.
 3. To run the script, use the following command in your terminal:
-'python gaussian_fit_mcmc.py spectrum_file.ascii -z <galaxy_redshift> -l <absorption_line>'
+'python gaussian_fit_mcmc.py spectrum_file.sav -z <galaxy_redshift> -l <absorption_line>'
-Replace spectrum_file.ascii with the path to your spectrum data file.
+Replace spectrum_file.sav with the path to your spectrum data file.
+Note the spectrum file here contains smoothed spectrum, otherwise there is a high chance thst the code may get stuck at a local minimum.
 Additionally, include the following optional arguments:
 -z: Specifies the galaxy redshift.
 -l: Specifies the absorption line.
 # Instructions